davewsmith/play/flask-tutorial/README.md

 Stepping through
 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
-as an excuse to check out some aread of Flask that I haven't used yet.
+as an excuse to check out some areas of Flask that I haven't used yet.
 Making a few changes as I go, and taking these notes.

 ## Step I notes